The social media realm has become a force to be reckoned with against older, more traditional forms of marketing.

 This is something that other, more traditional forms of marketing simply don’t have the capabilities to do!

-All of this data is crucial to creating a strategic, lean and well-performing marketing campaign, and using social media for marketing can provide your business these insights and then some.
+All of this metric is crucial to creating a strategic, lean, and well-performing marketing campaign.

 Connecting With Your Target Audience

-Nidhi’s target audience consists of a very niche group of people, but thanks to the extensive targeting selections on social media, we can target people based on demographics, behaviors, purchasing behaviors and interests.
+Nidhi’s target audience consists of a very niche group of people, but thanks to the extensive targeting selections on social media campaigns.

 Another tool that social media offers (and that LYFE Marketing uses often!) is A/B testing, and we use it with both audiences and creatives.